Uncover What's Hidden:

 A confession was a

-potential income
+potential outcome

 There was no involvement with veracity testing of previous statements